-This setting is also used to determine if there is enough available time to install the application before the end of a SCCM maintenance window.
+The SCCM application run time setting is also used to determine if there is enough available time to install the application before the end of a SCCM maintenance window.

-Note – A conflict might occur if the Maximum allowed run time is longer than the scheduled maintenance window.
+Note: A conflict might occur if the Maximum allowed run time is longer than the scheduled maintenance window.
 If the user sets the maximum run time to a period greater than the length of any available maintenance window, that deployment type doesn’t run.

-How to Modify SCCM Application Run Time
+How to Change or Modify SCCM Application Run Time

 - Launch the SCCM console.